Mcgode/ElectronExamples/Make a context menu/readme.md

 # Make a context menu

+Remember, you can always check out the mini-project to have a demo.

 ### What is a context menu?

 A context menu is a popup menu, containing items.
 This popup is triggered by a right click.